3a1/Calypso/README.md

 + Simply drop EFIDriver(memory.efi) to pendrive then create folders in usb drive and paste bootx64.efi(D:\EFI\Boot\bootx64.efi; D:\memory.efi)
 + Boot from usb drive and try to find your usb drive by typing "FS(disk number):" then "ls".
 For me it always on FS2:
 + Load driver by "load memory.efi", then just type exit and load back to your system
-+ Start CS2 and EFIClient application, enjoy
++ Start CS2 and open EFIClient, enjoy

 ## TODO: